Multi-Task Learning with Multi-Query Transformer for Dense Prediction

 \section{Method}

 \textbf{Overview.} In this part, we will first introduce the problem formulation and motivation of our approach in Sec.~\ref{sec:problem_formulation}.
 We present the details of our method and insights in Sec.~\ref{sec:main_method}.
-Then we give the description of the network architecture and loss function in Sec.~\ref{sec:loss}.
+Then we give the description of the loss function of our architecture in Sec.~\ref{sec:loss}.